- 84 shares

 If you haven’t changed the default headline LinkedIn automatically populated for that spot – your current job title – you’re not making the best use of that prime real estate.

 This is not the place to put phrases like “Open to Network” or “Seeking Opportunities in XYZ”.
-They use up precious space for keywords.
+People are not likely to search these terms and they use up precious space for keywords.
 Move those to your About section.

-Here’s an example of a keyword-rich professional headline:
+Here’s an example of a keyword-rich profile headline:

 3. Personalize your LinkedIn URL